 Chris Houpt is a co-chair of Mayer Brown's Banking & Finance Litigation group, concentrating on banking and finance matters, particularly cases involving cross-border issues; securitization, structured finance, and derivatives; and asset turnover.
-Recognized as a Rising Star by Law360 (for Banking) and the New York Law Journal, Chris has represented securitization trustees and investors in and out of litigation.
+Recognized as a Leading Lawyer in Financial Services Litigation by Legal 500, and a Rising Star by Law360 (for Banking) and the New York Law Journal, Chris has represented securitization trustees and investors in and out of litigation.
 Those engagements include the first case against an RMBS trustee to go to trial, which resulted in a complete victory for the trustee, three appeals limiting trustee liability, and judicial instruction (Article 77) proceedings relating to some of the largest RMBS underwriting and servicing settlements.
 Partly as a result of those wins, plaintiffs in three cases against Chris’s trustee clients have simply walked away, after years of litigation.
-Chris is also active in securitization industry groups and is the co-chair of SFIG’s RMBS 3.0 Litigation and Arbitration Workstream.
+Chris is also active in securitization industry groups and was the co-chair of SFIG’s RMBS 3.0 Litigation and Arbitration Workstream.

 Chris has also represented foreign banks in US litigation and is experienced in coordinating lawsuits in multiple forums.
 Most recently, he represented a German bank in a successful jury trial involving municipal bond reinvestment contracts.